 Priding themselves on corporate social responsibility, Alternative Apparel offers a full range of men’s and women’s clothes made with sustainable processes and materials.
 They have lines made with recycled materials, non-toxic dyes, organic fabric, and low water footprint washes.
-Not only do they strive to make a clean impact, their motions to provide a safe working environment to people globally stands out as an admirable business practice when so many companies are cutting corners.
+Not only do they strive to make a clean impact, but their efforts to provide a safe working environment to people globally stand out as an admirable business practice when so many companies are cutting corners.

 Ecovibe knows all too well the importance of being conscious of impact in the fashion industry.
 They make a promise to do their best to offset the industry’s environmental impact by using Green-e Certified renewable energy and joining organizations like 1% For The Planet, meaning they give 1% of their sales to non-profits around the globe.
 You can feel good when you buy clothes from them.

 People Tree is a unique clothing manufacturer that meets the Global Organic Textile Standard certification.
 That means their supply chain integrates organic cotton from farm to final product.
-Their cotton is not only organic but fair trade and is always dyed with azo-free dyes.
+Their cotton is also fair trade and is always dyed with azo-free dyes.
 They use efficient shipping methods and local sourcing to limit their carbon footprint and use recycled or biodegradable materials where possible.

 Pact is another company focusing on its environmental impact from cotton use.
-Using eco-friendly, organic cotton, Pact has reduced energy use, fertilization, terrestrial acidification and water consumption, while producing fashionable and comfortable clothes.
-They also use PVC free packaging and oxygen bleach to lower their impact on the environment and provide transparent information about their clothing production.
+Using eco-friendly, organic cotton, Pact has reduced energy use, fertilization, terrestrial acidification, and water consumption while producing fashionable and comfortable clothes at affordable price points for shoppers.
+They also use PVC-free packaging and oxygen bleach to lower their impact on the environment and provide transparent information about their clothing production.

 Founded in 2010, United By Blue makes a conscious and continuous effort to combat marine pollution by actually removing a pound of trash from the ocean for each item they sell.
-Not only are they funding this clean-up effort, employees are out on the front lines hauling tires out of rivers and removing plastic from natural areas.
-Their products are made with recycled materials, organic cotton and other sustainable materials.
-Check out one of their stores on the east coast or find their products in outlets nationwide.
+Not only are they funding this clean-up effort, but employees are out on the front lines hauling tires out of rivers and removing plastic from natural areas.
+Their products are made with recycled materials, organic cotton, and other sustainable materials.
+Check out one of their stores on the East Coast or find their products in outlets nationwide.

-Amour Vert makes a conscious effort to offset carbon emissions by planting a tree for every tee shirt sold.
-They partner with American Forest and have planted over 140,000 trees.
-When producing their clothes they use non-toxic dyes and incorporate an eco-friendly, zero-waste policy while maintaining a stylish approach to fashion.
+Amour Vert makes a conscious effort to offset carbon emissions by planting a tree for every tee shirt they sell.
+They partner with American Forest and have planted more than 140,000 trees.
+When producing their clothes, they use non-toxic dyes and incorporate an eco-friendly, zero-waste policy while maintaining a stylish approach to fashion.

-Patagonia strives to eliminate waste and promote longevity with its durable outdoor and lifestyle clothing lines.
-They work hard to produce their clothes in energy efficient buildings and transport them to market using sustainable means.
+Patagonia strives to eliminate waste and promote longevity with their durable outdoor and lifestyle clothing lines.
+They work hard to produce their clothes in energy-efficient buildings and transport them to market using sustainable means.
 Employees can earn hundreds of dollars a year by biking to work or taking public transportation, cutting down on fossil fuels.